File Formats#

 NumpyArray#

 Wraps .npy files (memory-mapped) or in-memory numpy arrays.
-Numpy input of any rank up to 5D is accepted; the missing dims are inferred from shape heuristics and recorded on .shape5d.
+Numpy input of any rank up to 5D is accepted; the missing dims are inferred from shape heuristics and filled into the 5D .shape.

 # from file